dpgaspar/Flask-AppBuilder/docs/customizing.rst

     :width: 100%

-on version 0.3.10 you have the following widgets already available
+You have the following widgets already available

 - ListWidget (default)
 - ListItem